Journeyman-Joe/placeholder/doc/ref/engineering-notebook-applications.md

 Downside is that native cloud synchronization is only available with Obsidian's paid "sync" service.
 Other services will work, but have to be manually integrated.
 Community plugins might help.

-*In this list, *Obsidian* is, at this moment, the category leader for Robotics Team Notebook / Journal applications.*
+*In this list,* Obsidian *is the category leader for Robotics Team Notebook / Journal applications.*

 **Dokuwiki** - A lightweight Wiki platform: "Wikimedia Lite".
 Locally hosted.
 Easy to set up on a virtual Debian machine on my network.
 Pages are in Markdown; there's a built-in easy to use editor that makes learning Markdown unnecessary for basic formatting.